 Skipton Building Society | 85 years from the date of completion of the mortgage For Buy to Let cases: - lettings must not breach any of the lessee’s covenants; and - consent of the lessor to lettings must be obtained if necessary |

-An example of a Lease Extension matter before the tribunal for a Totteridge property is Flat 2 2 Netherfield Road in April 2010.
+An example of a Lease Extension decision for a Totteridge flat is Flat 2 2 Netherfield Road in April 2010.
 The Tribunale held that premium payable for a 90 year extension to the existing Lease should be £7,705.
 This case was in relation to 1 flat.
-The unexpired lease term was 76 years.
+The unexpired term as at the valuation date was 76 years.